jacobovidal/oauth-fetch/packages/oauth-fetch/README.md

 }
 ```

 After creating your token provider, you can initialize the `OAuthFetch` client and configure the `tokenProvider` with the Auth0 client to manage the token lifecycle.
-Additionally, you can pass extra configuration to the `getToken()` method using `withGetTokenConfig` for fine-grained control over each request.
+Additionally, you can pass extra configuration to the `getToken()` method using `withConfigOverrides` for fine-grained control over each request.

 ```typescript
 // index.ts